KKanda900/PassApp/README.md

 </div>

 # How it works
 PassApp allows users to create secure passwords easily and convenient.
-Using JavaFX and cryptography, PassApp is able to create a secure interface for all your password needs.
+Using ElectronJS and cryptography, PassApp is able to create a secure interface for all your password needs.

 ## Data Structures Used